-Each Fund is considered an "alternative mutual fund" according to NI 81-102, meaning it is permitted to use strategies generally prohibited for other types of mutual funds.
-Absent exemptive relief from applicable securities regulatory authorities, these strategies permit an alternative mutual fund to: invest more than 10% of its net asset value in securities of a single issuer; invest up to 100% or more of its net asset value in physical commodities either directly or through the use of specified derivatives; borrow, up to 50% of its net asset value, in cash to use for investment purposes; sell, up to 50% of its net asset value, securities short (the combined level of cash borrowing and short selling is limited to 50% of its net asset value in aggregate); and have aggregate exposure to short selling, cash borrowing and specified derivatives up to 300% of its net asset value; among other things.
+Each of Lysander-Canso Credit Opportunities Fund and Lysander-Triasima All Country Long/Short Equity Fund is considered an "alternative mutual fund" according to NI 81-102, meaning these Funds are permitted to use strategies generally prohibited for other types of mutual funds.
+Absent exemptive relief from applicable securities regulatory authorities, these strategies permit an alternative mutual fund to: invest more than 10% of its net asset value in securities of a single issuer; invest up to 100% or more of its net asset value in physical commodities either directly or through the use of specified derivatives; borrow, up to 50% of its net asset value, in cash to use for investment purposes; sell, up to 50% of its net asset value, securities short (the combined level of cash borrowing and short selling is limited to 50% of its net asset value in aggregate); and have aggregate exposure to short selling, cash borrowing and specified derivatives of up to 300% of its net asset value; among other things.